-If you've just joined JPMorganChase and are enrolling for the first time, you need to make your choices through the Benefits Web Center on My Health or through 1-844-ASK-JPMC as follows:
+If you've just joined JPMorgan Chase and are enrolling for the first time, you need to make your choices through the Benefits Web Center on My Health or through the accessHR Contact Center as follows:

-- If you are a full-time employee (regularly scheduled to work 40 hours per week), will have 31 days from your date of hire to enroll in these plans. - If you are a part-time employee (regularly scheduled to work at least 20 but less than 40 hours per week), your benefits effective date will be the first of the month following your 60-day waiting period, and you will receive your enrollment materials within 31 days before becoming eligible for coverage.
-You need to enroll within 31 days before your effective date.
+- If you are a full-time employee (regularly scheduled to work 40 hours per week), you may receive information about benefits enrollment after accepting a position with JPMorgan Chase but before your hire date.
+Your coverage will begin on the first of the month following your hire date, as long as you enroll before your hire date or within 31 days after your hire date. - If you are a part-time employee (regularly scheduled to work at least 20 but less than 40 hours per week), your benefits effective date will be the first of the month following your 60-day waiting period, and you will receive your enrollment materials within 31 days before becoming eligible for coverage.
+You need to enroll within 31 days before your eligibility date.